Is There a Dimmer Outlook Ahead for Caterpillar Inc. (CAT)?

-Caterpillar Inc. (NYSE:CAT) went up by 2.30% from its latest closing price compared to the recent 1-year high of $237.78.
-The company’s stock price has collected 1.33% of gains in the last five trading sessions.
-Barron’s reported on 05/03/21 that Why Sherwin-Williams Stock Has the ‘Ultimate Hedge’ Against Inflation
+Caterpillar Inc. (NYSE:CAT) went down by -1.36% from its latest closing price compared to the recent 1-year high of $245.78.
+The company’s stock price has collected 2.52% of gains in the last five trading sessions.
+Press Release reported 13 hours ago that Caterpillar Announces New 2030 Sustainability Goals and Reports Environmental, Social and Governance (ESG) Progress

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.